Walk Lexington's self-guided ghost tour. 12 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You're standing before justice—or what passes for it.
 This courthouse has seen trials, executions, and verdicts that ruined lives.
 The old jail cells ...

-The Lexington ghost tour includes 13 documented haunted locations.
+The Lexington ghost tour includes 12 documented stops covering 160 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.